 - REST is based on the resource or noun instead of action or verb based.
 It means that a URI of a REST API should always end with a noun.
 Example: /api/users is a good example, but /api?type=users is a bad example of creating a REST API.

 - HTTP verbs are used to identify the action.
-Some of the HTTP verbs are – GET, PUT, POST, DELETE, UPDATE, PATCH.
+Some of the HTTP verbs are – GET, PUT, POST, DELETE, GET, PATCH.

 - A web application should be organized into resources like users and then uses HTTP verbs like – GET, PUT, POST, DELETE to modify those resources.
 And as a developer it should be clear that what needs to be done just by looking at the endpoint and HTTP method used.